We may earn money from the companies and products mentioned in this post.

 As a suite with some square footage, there was a connected living area which included a couch, chair, coffee table, and seating at the end of the bed.
-The interior walls were a vibrant green that were described as “headache inducing” by the gal working the check-in counter but as a person that embraces differentiation, I liked it.
+The interior walls were a vibrant green that was described as “headache-inducing” by the gal working the check-in counter but as a person that embraces differentiation, I liked it.
 Furniture in the room matched the vibrant nature of the color scheme furthering the modern, trendy vibe of the accommodation.

 The bathroom was also spacious, with 2 sinks and a large shower.
 Floors and walls were attractively tiled and a massive mirror hung above the vanity.

 Unlike most rooms downtown, the roar of Fremont Street is completely inaudible from the Cabana Suites.
 They are just far enough away from the commotion to allow for complete silence.
 No earplugs needed here.

 With physical security in mind, we liked that there was a security guard posted outside the Cabana Suites 24/7.
 It’s rare that I feel unsafe on Fremont Street, but where drinking and debauchery are afoot, playing it safe is a good call.